 If you don’t have a mortar and pestle, place the tea between parchment paper and use your rolling pin until the tea turns to powder.
 Or use the flat side of a cheese mallet.

 I made a log of about 7 inches long for about 15 cookies.
-Shorter logs will obviously generate bigger cookies, but lower count.
+Shorter logs will obviously generate bigger cookies, but less cookies.